mohamedkhairy23/bootcamp_api/README.md

 - Handling Errors (Mongoose Bad ObjectId - Mongoose duplicate key - Mongoose Validation Error - Server error)

-- Populate and reverse of populate(Virtuals)
+- Populate and reverse of populating(Virtuals)

 - Cascading delete

+- Multer for uploading files on the server and there are endpoints for: (Uploading single file(image) - Uploading multiple files(images)).

 Review functionalities for Bootcamps:
 (Get reviews for a specific Bootcamp by BootcampID - Get a single review for a Bootcamp by BootcampID - Add a review for a Bootcamp by BootcampID - Update a review - Delete a review)